dmncfrncsc/aws-lift-and-shift/NOTES.md

 explicitly setting all four public-access-block flags avoids relying on a default that could change.
 Region matters for cost/architecture: an endpoint is regional and only benefits buckets in the same region.

+---

+## Session — 2026-09-04 (Reference/Scaffold Apps in a DevOps Portfolio)

+**Reference (scaffold) applications**
+DevOps portfolios commonly deploy a pre-built sample app rather than one the engineer wrote — the discipline is about infrastructure and operations, not application development, so real DevOps engineers rarely write the apps they deploy either. vprofile (Nginx/Tomcat/MySQL/Memcached/RabbitMQ) is exactly this: an instructor-provided reference app, not self-written, and worth stating as such in one sentence if asked.
+What actually gets evaluated — and what to pivot to — is the infrastructure work: VPC design, IAM roles, SSM setup, the two real incidents.